liu3zhenlab/KAD/README.md

 ### Data requirements
 **1. Read data**
-Illumina sequencing reads with sequence depth 30x or higher.
+Illumina sequencing reads with 30x or higher sequence depth.
 Trimmed clean reads or error corrected reads are preferred.
 Raw data without trimming are not recommended.

 **2. Assembly data**
 Assembly sequencing data in FASTA format.
 Each assembly is in a single FASTA file.